bahorn/skp/README.md

 and 5.16+ for the UEFI runtime hook (due to a bug I haven't yet figured out in older kernels).

+Primarily tested with kernel images from Ubuntu, and my testing KConfig is derived from the default Ubuntu configuration.
+Other distros might do something that breaks this, though I hope not :)
+Make sure ftrace is enabled and you have `CONFIG_REGULATOR` as that is used in the initcall hook.

 Currently relying on a private repo for the payloads, which will be GPL2'd soon (tm).
+You can probably get by with my older public version of [klude](https://github.com/bahorn/klude), just know I have fixed the major bugs in it now.

 ## Usage